Article at a Glance:

 - Reduced risk of developing an alcohol addiction

-If you need help reducing your alcohol intake, or if you need treatment for alcoholism, contact one of The Recovery Village representatives today.
+If you need help reducing your alcohol intake, or if you need more information on alcohol rehab, contact one of The Recovery Village representatives today.
 Our representatives can answer your questions about alcohol abuse, talk with you about rehab and discuss which programs could meet your needs.
 The telephone call is free and confidential, and you don’t have to commit to a program to learn more about treatment.